clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

-The results of our computatin and `sklearn`'s `log_loss` with batches is different..
+The results of our computation and `sklearn`'s `log_loss` with batches is different..

 ```python